-Net position of the City increased 0.36% or \$657,401 during the current fiscal year.
-The increase was mainly attributed to \$2.5 million of growth in the revenue line items of the governmental activities outpacing the growth in operating and contractual expenses.
-This growth was slightly offset by \$613,000 in losses by the business-type activities.
-The increase in revenues was due to the CARES Act funding received in the amount of \$2.3 million to offset COVID expenditures.
+Net position of the City increased 0.51% or \$917,358 during the current fiscal year.
+The increase was mainly attributed to \$1.2 million of growth in the revenue line items of the governmental activities outpacing the growth in operating and contractual expenses.
+This growth was offset by a \$316,516 loss in income from the business-type activities.
+The increase in revenues was due to the CARES Act funding received in the amount of \$743,000 to offset COVID expenditures and an overall increase in payroll taxes.
 The water and sewer fund was affected somewhat by COVID 19 but also by the year-end adjustments for GASB 68 and 75.
-The golf course was closed down for almost two months due to COVID 19.
+The golf course was closed down for almost two months due to COVID 19 in fiscal year 2021.
+Once the course re-opened the revenues have been better than ever and beat budget estimates.

 The city was required to adopt GASB Statement 68, "Accounting and Financial reporting for Pensions, an amendment of GASB Statement No. 27" during fiscal year 2015 and GASB Statement 75, "Accounting and Financial reporting for Postemployment Benefits Other Than Pensions" in fiscal year 2018.
-As a result of those adoptions, the City has experienced a decrease in deferred outflows and inflows for the current year.
-However, an overall increase in the pensions liability for both funds and a slight increase in OPEB liability in the general fund and a slight decrease in the water and sewer fund in the current year.
+As a result of those adoptions, the City has experienced a slight decrease in deferred outflows and inflows for the current year.
+However, there was an overall increase in the pension liability and OPEB liability for both funds in the current year.